Milk: Creaming and homogenization

 Upon standing for 12 to 24 hours, fresh milk has a tendency to separate into a high-fat cream layer on top of a larger, low-fat milk layer.
 The cream often is sold as a separate product with its own uses.
 Today the separation of the cream from the milk usually is accomplished rapidly in centrifugal cream separators.
 The fat globules rise to the top of a container of milk because fat is less dense than water.

 The smaller the globules, the more other molecular-level forces prevent this from happening.
 The cream rises in cow's milk much more quickly than a simple model would predict: rather than isolated globules, the fat in the milk tends to form into clusters containing about a million globules, held together by a number of minor whey proteins.
 These clusters rise faster than individual globules can.
 The fat globules in milk from goats, sheep, and water buffalo do not form clusters as readily and are smaller to begin with, resulting in a slower separation of cream from these milks.

 Milk often is homogenized, a treatment that prevents a cream layer from separating out of the milk.
 The milk is pumped at high pressures through very narrow tubes, breaking up the fat globules through turbulence and cavitation.
 A greater number of smaller particles possess more total surface area than a smaller number of larger ones, and the original fat globule membranes cannot completely cover them.
 Casein micelles are attracted to the newly exposed fat surfaces.

 Nearly one-third of the micelles in the milk end up participating in this new membrane structure.
 The casein weighs down the globules and interferes with the clustering that accelerated separation.
 The exposed fat globules are vulnerable to certain enzymes present in milk, which could break down the fats and produce rancid flavors.
 To prevent this, the enzymes are inactivated by pasteurizing the milk immediately before or during homogenization.

+Homogenization was first invented in France in 1892 by Auguste Gaulin and introduced ten years later.
+Over the following 30 years, the use of homogenizers spread to other countries such as Canada, the United States, and Norway.
+Almost all milk sold in the United States is homogenized, and the US was the first country in which homogenization became essentially universal.

 Homogenized milk tastes blander but feels creamier in the mouth than unhomogenized.
 It is whiter and more resistant to developing off flavors.
 Creamline (or cream-top) milk is unhomogenized.
 It may or may not have been pasteurized.
 Milk that has undergone high-pressure homogenization, sometimes labeled as "ultra-homogenized", has a longer shelf life than milk that has undergone ordinary homogenization at lower pressures.